Join the MycoMeditations Team

 Available positions are listed below.
+All new team members are required to complete our Facilitator Training program prior to being promoted to a more advanced role.
 If you are qualified based on the job description and interested in exploring work together, feel free to apply!

 Open Positions

-Reports To: The Lead Therapist will report to the Retreat Leader.
+Reports To: The Lead Therapist will report to the Retreat Leader during retreats, and administratively to the Clinical Director.

 Job Overview: The Lead Therapist provides emotional and therapeutic support to guests during sessions, integration, and general interactions.

-Responsibilities and Duties: While other team members may also be Therapists, there is only one Lead Therapist per retreat.
-Lead Therapist assignments are made on a retreat-by-retreat basis.
+While other team members may also be Therapists, there is only one Lead Therapist per retreat.
+Lead Therapist assignments are made on a retreat-by-retreat basis and may be rotated.
 The Lead Therapist must hold a valid and active license in Counseling, Psychotherapy, Clinical Social Work or similar designation.

 Administrative: